 Religious Education Assessment at St Edmund’s

-At St Edmund’s, Religious Education is a core subject and sits at the heart of our Catholic life.
-Our RE Assessment Policy explains how we make sure every child grows in knowledge, understanding and faith.
+At St Edmund’s Catholic Primary School, Religious Education is a core subject and lies at the heart of our Catholic life and mission.

 -